-Vermont’s medical marijuana law provides safe, legal access for more than 4,400 patients suffering from serious medical conditions.
+Vermont’s medical marijuana law provides safe, legal access for more than 5,200 patients suffering from serious medical conditions.
 However, registered patients comprise only a small percentage of Vermont’s market demand for marijuana.

-- Decriminalization does not create jobs, produce tax revenues, or stimulate local economies.
+- Decriminalization and legalization do not create jobs, produce tax revenues, or stimulate local economies.
 Only by regulating the production and sale of marijuana can these benefits be realized.